 What Happens When I Move?

 If you hold a multistate license and move permanently to another compact state, you can start work right away but have to apply for a license in the new state of residence as soon as possible.
+You should not wait until your existing license expires.
 Even if you renew your driver’s license in the new state, your PSOR will change.

 You’ll have to apply for and obtain a single state license before you can work in a non-compact state.
 If you move permanently from a compact state to a non-compact state, your PSOR changes, and your multistate license will no longer be valid.
 You have to notify the nursing regulatory body of your former state, where you will then be allowed to retain a single state license.